What Is A Bar Spoon?

 Bar Spoons – A Brief History

 At first glance, the humble bar spoon might not seem like it has any secrets.
 You’ve maybe wondered why they can be so long, or why it has that flat end and spiralled handle.
-Rest assured, all of these attributes are well thought out and essential in helping create beautifull cocktails and perfectly layered shots.
+Rest assured, all of these attributes are well thought out and essential in helping create beautiful cocktails and perfectly layered shots.

 The bar spoon has a relatively short history, like many other bartending tools it started its life as a practical garnish, known as the sucket spoon, in the 1800’s.
 Unlike the modern versions you’ll see in most cocktail bars today, the sucket spoon, had a fork on one end and a spoon on the other.
 This allowed guests to stir their drinks and fish out pesky olives or berries within the drink.

-Anyone who has seen a Bond movie will have heard the phrase ‘Shaken or stirrerd’.
+Anyone who has seen a Bond movie will have heard the phrase ‘Shaken or stirred’.
 As much as we might be tempted to order a shaken martini, most bartenders will recommend that they are far better stirred down.
 To do this you’ll need a decent bar spoon.

 Choosing Your Bar Spoon